Multitensors as monads on categories of enriched graphs: Categories of enriched graphs

 and say that $a$ and $b$ are \emph{in the same component} of $X$ when they are identified by the equivalence relation generated by the above relation.
 Denote by $\pi_0(X)$ the set of equivalence classes, which themselves are called connected components.
 For $i \in \pi_0(X_0)$ we denote by $X_i$ the full sub-$V$-graph of $X$ whose objects are those of $X$'s $i$-th component, and by $c_{X,i}:X_i \to X$ the evident inclusion.

-The assignment $X \mapsto \pi_0(X)$ is the object map of a functor $\pi_0:\ca GV \to \Set$. \begin{proposition} Let $V$ have an initial object $\emptyset$ and $X \in \ca GV$.
-Then $X$ is connected iff $\pi_0(X) = 1$. \end{proposition} \begin{proof} Suppose that $\pi_0(X)=1$.
-We must show that any map $f:X \to \coprod_i Y_i$ factors uniquely through a unique summand.
+Suppose $\pi_0(X)=1$ and $f:X \to \coprod_j Y_j$ is a graph morphism into some coproduct of $V$-graphs.
+We will now show that such an $f$ factors uniquely through a unique summand, so that $X$ is connected.
 From the explicit construction of coproducts in $\ca GV$ in proposition(\ref{prop:colimits-GV}), it is clear that coproduct inclusions in $\ca GV$ are mono.
 Thus it suffices to show that $f$ factors through a unique summand.
 Since $X$ is non-empty it suffices to show that $f$ sends any pair $(a,b)$ of elements of $X_0$ to the same summand.
 Since $\pi_0(X)=1$ there is a sequence

 of elements of $X_0$, such that $x_0=a$, $x_n=b$ and for all $1 \leq j \leq n$, the set

 is empty.
 But if $fx_{j{-}1}$ and $fx_j$ are in different components of the coproduct, then both $Y(fx_{j{-}1},fx_j)$ and $Y(fx_j,fx_{j{-}1})$ would be $\emptyset$, and so the hom maps $(f_{x_{j{-}1},x_j},f_{x_j,x_{j{-}1}})$ would give an element of $S_{i,j}$.
 Thus all the elements $(x_0,...,x_n)$ are sent to the same component of the coproduct by $f$.